scottyeager/info_foundation/src/threefold_foundation/structure/threefold_fzc.md

 Still today there are more than 100 servers located there in our testlab and the threefold foundation is run from there.

-## May 2020
+## Summer 2020

 ThreeFold FZC becomes 100% daughter of our [not for profit ThreeFold VZW](threefold_vzw.md) in Belgium.
 This means ThreeFold FZC is 100% part of ThreeFold Foundation.

-ThreeFold FZC remains our operational HQ from out of which all Foundation activities are coordinated.
+> ThreeFold FZC remains our operational HQ from out of which all Foundation activities are coordinated.

 ## Structure